Vaccine mandate lifted for border and Corrections workers

 Today, it was announced the mandate will be lifted on July 2.

-As of the June 23, 100 per cent of Corrections staff in prisons and 97 per cent of active border workers were fully vaccinated.
+As of June 23, 100 per cent of Corrections staff in prisons and 97 per cent of active border workers were fully vaccinated.

 Covid-19 Response Minister Dr Ayesha Verrall said vaccine mandates have been under continuous review and the plan was always to remove them when it was "safe to do so".